-The setting range for TrigDelay is 0~5 sec.(s)in mode (Pulse current digitization) For details, please refer to page 108

-- Average Reading Count: Reads back the average number of displayed values. - This parameter is only applicable for pulse current measurement.
+Note The setting range for TrigDelay is 0~5 sec.(s)in mode (Pulse current digitization) For details, please refer to page 112 AverRead Average Reading Count: Reads back the average number of displayed values.
+This parameter is only applicable for pulse current measurement.
 The average number range can set from 1 ~ 100 with a resolution of 1.

-The setting range for AverRead is 1 ~ 5000 with a resolution of 1 (Pulse current digitization).
-For details, please refer to page 104

-Trig Level Trigger Level.
+Note Note The setting range for AverRead is 1 ~ 5000 with a resolution of 1(Pulse current digitization).
+For details, please refer to page 108 Trig Level • Trigger Level.
 To avoid false pulse measurements, the trigger level can be set close to the current amplitude.
 All noise and transient currents that are below the trigger level will be ignored.
-The trigger level has a setting range of 0~5A (CH1), 0~1.5A (CH2) with a resolution of 5mA.
+The trigger level has a setting range of 0~5A (CH1), 0~1.5A or 0~3.0A (CH2) with a resolution of 5mA.
 The setting unit for the trigger level is in amps (A).
 This setting is only valid for pulse measurements.
 Parameter Settings IntTime Press the Enter key to enter the Pulse current measurement menu.
-The Auto setting is the default setting when you first enter the IntTime menu.
-Press the Enter key to select the desired setting.
-Press the Tab key to manually select the High Time, Low Time or Aver Time.
-Press the up and down arrow keys to set the type of Integration Time.
-Press Tab key to enter a specific time setting.
-Example: Low Time 66us: Enter the pulse current measurement menu. $(ablood) \rightarrow (ablood) $ The time range can be set between 33us and 833333us.
-The setting units are in microseconds (us).
+The IntTime setting is the default setting when you first enter the IntTime menu.
+Press Enter key to select the desired setting.
+Press the down arrow key to set the type of